YouNow/younow.github.io/policy/en/privacy.md

 We may use the personal data provided to us to:

-*   Contact you from time to time with critical information about service updates, technical issues or other information important for our Services, or to provide you with the support you are requesting, for example, if clarification is needed when you report another YouNow user;
+*   Contact you from time to time with information about service updates, feature updates, newsletters or unique offers, or regarding technical issues or other information important for our Services, or to provide you with the support you are requesting, for example, if clarification is needed when you report another YouNow user;
 *   Receive feedback from you and inquire about any features you would like to see in future products.
-We may also message you through the App to promote new products or services that you may be interested in (or contact you by e-mail with your explicit consent);
+We may also message you through the App to promote new products or services that you may be interested in;
 *   Customize, measure and improve our Services and content;
 *   Analyze our user database to review preferences and trends for our own internal statistical and analytical purposes, which we may use for marketing purposes and with respect to operations and development;
 *   Confirm the accuracy of our data with the data held by third parties;
 *   Prevent activity we determine to be potentially illegal, harmful or not in the public interest; and
 *   Enforce this Privacy Policy and/or our Terms of Use.

 **DISCLOSURE OF PERSONAL DATA**